 The Revolutionary War and the Treaty of Paris

-In 1700, there were about 250,000 European and African settlers in North America’s 13 English colonies.
-By 1775, on the eve of revolution, there were nearly 2.5 million.
-These colonists did not have much in common, but they were able to band together and fight for their independence.
+In 1700, there were about 250,000 European settlers and enslaved Africans in North America’s English colonies.
+By 1775, on the eve of revolution, there were an estimated 2.5 million.
+The colonists did not have much in common, but they were able to band together and fight for their independence.

 The American Revolutionary War (1775-1783) was sparked after American colonists chafed over issues like taxation without representation, embodied by laws like The Stamp Act and The Townshend Acts.
 Mounting tensions came to a head during the Battles of Lexington and Concord on April 19, 1775, when the “shot heard round the world” was fired.